I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/parallel/ni-parallel-ioctl_internal_get_parallel_port_info.md

 ## -description
 The <b>IOCTL_INTERNAL_GET_PARALLEL_PORT_INFO</b> request returns information about a parallel port.
-The information specifies the resources assigned to the parallel port, the capabilities of the port, and pointers to <a href="parports.parallel_port_callback_routines">parallel port callback routines</a>.
+The information specifies the resources assigned to the parallel port, the capabilities of the port, and pointers to <a href="https://msdn.microsoft.com/library/windows/hardware/ff544307">parallel port callback routines</a>.

 For more information, see <a href="https://msdn.microsoft.com/d8ae2296-05b6-419a-93cc-00fcb12d41fe">Obtaining Information About a ParallelPort</a>.